nno3/neuroease/PROJECTLOG.md

 - Confirmed all endpoints function correctly with proper validation, persistence, and security meeting the API requirements defined in the initial system architecture.
 - merged the branch into developed as it was fully functioning and passed all necessary requirements supported by commit `ac38f419`.

+## Week 13 [w/c 22/12/2025]

+Due to delays carried over from previous weeks, Sprint 3 required more extensive work during this period to meet the project schedule and bring development back on track.
+In particular, the backend archiving/retention functionality took longer than expected, which slowed overall progress and reduced the time available for the caregiver dashboard sprint.
+To recover the timeline, additional development effort was allocated this week to complete Sprint 3 deliverables and ensure alignment with the planned schedule.

+- Sprint recovery and completion approach
+  - Reviewed outstanding Sprint 3 issues to identify incomplete tasks and areas requiring refinement before review.
+  - Prioritised delivery of a functional caregiver dashboard skeleton and authentication flow to ensure the system remains implementation-ready for the next phase.

+- Caregiver dashboard skeleton finalisation (Issue #6)
+  - Completed the remaining tasks required to finalise the caregiver dashboard React application foundation.
+  - Ensured authentication state handling and protected routing were stable and suitable for continued feature development.
+  - Finalised Sprint 3 foundation work:
+    - `f5e68105` added and completed the missing tasks of Sprint 3 (Issue #6)
+  - Performed manual UI verification testing, documented that testing passed, and progressed the issue towards review.

+- Dashboard KPI / overview section delivery and sign-off (Issue #7)
+  - Implemented and validated the dashboard KPI/overview section, ensuring design-system consistency and reliable rendering.
+  - Confirmed no visible UI issues or major errors after testing; posted evidence and moved the issue to review.
+  - Supporting implementation commit:
+    - `e7dbe8cd` added dashboard mock stats in dashboard page

+- Caregiver login and registration UI with backend integration (Issue #8)
+  - Implemented dedicated authentication pages with backend integration to support realistic user onboarding and login behaviour:
+    - Created a dedicated **Register** page with form validation aligned to backend requirements.
+    - Created a **Login** page with error handling and a quick login fallback to support development testing.
+    - Added/extended `AuthContext` to support both real API authentication and a development mock login flow.
+    - Implemented password strength validation (minimum 8 characters, uppercase, lowercase, and number).
+    - Added clear success and error feedback based on backend responses.
+    - Ensured UI styling remains consistent with the established design system.
+  - Delivered through the feature branch implementation commit:
+    - `cabc728f` implemented separate login and registration pages with backend integration

+- Added backend documentation updates to support maintainability and academic reporting:
+  - `90289569` added backend documentations to main branch
+- Merged the completed Sprint 3 feature branch into `develop` to consolidate work and establish a stable baseline for the next sprint:
+   - `18c23376` merge branch `feature/caregiver-dashboard-skeleton` into `develop`
+  - This merge ensured the `develop` branch contains the completed dashboard skeleton, KPI overview section, authentication UI, and the supporting context/routing logic required for subsequent development.
+- Sprint 3 is complete, has passed manual UI-level testing, and has been merged into `develop`.
+Following the earlier slowdown caused by the longer-than-expected archiving/retention implementation, progress is now back on track and aligned with the intended schedule.